minorimpact/perl-minorimpact/docs/MinorImpact.md

 Change the admin user password by running the update\_user.pl script installed from minorimpact-util.

     # /usr/loca/bin/update_user.pl -u admin -p admin
-    Enter Password for admin: admin
+    Enter password for admin: admin
-    Enter New Password for admin:
+    Enter new password for admin:
-           again:
+                           Again:

 Add a new user for yourself:

     # /usr/loca/bin/add_user.pl -u admin -a yes <user>
-    Enter Password for admin:
+    Enter password for admin:
-    Enter New Password for <user>:
+    Enter new password for <user>:
-           again:
+                            Again:

 # METHODS